# #

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or emailmedia relations.

-Authors: McGreggor Crowley, M.D., of Boston Children’s Hospital, is the corresponding author.
+Authors: Vinay Prasad, M.D., M.P.H., of the University of California, San Francisco, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.